AppDaemon/appdaemon/TUTORIAL_DOCKER.md

   quadportnick/appdaemon:latest
 ```

 I would suggest documenting the command line above in your notes, so that you have it as a reference in the future for rebuilding and upgrading.
-If you back up your command line, as well as your `conf` folder, you can trivially restore Appdaemon on another machine or on a rebuild.
+If you back up your command line, as well as your `conf` folder, you can trivially restore Appdaemon on another machine or on a rebuild!

 If your `conf` folder is brand new, the Appdaemon Docker will copy the default configuration files into this folder.
 If there are already configuration files, it will not overwrite them.
 Double check that the files are there now.

-Appdaemon is ready!
-You can edit the configuration files in this folder and Appdaemon will dynamically reload as appropriate :) The application will automatically start when your system reboots via Docker.
+You are now ready to start working on your Appdaemon configurations!
+At this point forward, you can edit configurations on your `conf` folder and Appdaemon will load them.
+Have fun!

 ## Viewing Appdaemon Log Output